michaelbukachi/flask-wire/README.rst

 Behind the scenes
 =================
 I would be lying if I said all this was achieved without a bit Javascript.
 Javascript was involved though just **a bit**.

+Behind all the magic lies Javascript pulling all the strings.
+It is actually possible to bundle the javascript part of the extension and create an abstraction around it in any language or framework.

+The Javascript bundle is responsible for intercepting events i.e clicks on ``<a>`` tags and submissions in ``forms`` and preventing there default execution which would cause the page to load.
+It is also responsible for fetch the HTML from the source URLs and setting it on the target frames.

+One interesting thing to note is that every time HTML is transmitted over the wire, any new frame in the HTML is identified.
+This makes it possible to do very interesting things with minimal effort.
+For instance, take a look at this scenario:

+- You have a page which has a table of users
+- Somewhere in that page, you have a button which takes you to a page for creating a new user.
+- When a user is created, usually you want to go the view the lists all the users.

+With ``Flask-Wire``, you can achieve all this without loading the page besides the first time.
+You basically get that speed SPAs offer at the comfort of your favourite programming language (which is Python :) ).

+Feel free to checkout the **examples** folder for different usecases.